 The views you will see on the train ride are part of the package and if you take a train journey at night time, you will miss out on the incredible show!

-I would highly recommend that if you are starting your journey, that you take a train in the morning time to get the most of the light.
+I would highly recommend that if you are starting your journey, you take a train in the morning time to get the most out of the light.

 Surely, you must be convinced to take one of the blue trains in Sri Lanka by now!

-Although travelling from place to place can be dull, the train journey’s will honestly be a highlight on your holiday here.
+Although travelling from place to place can be dull, the train journeys will honestly be a highlight of your holiday here.